 4) Give them plenty to write about

 Many teachers ask (or require) you to fill out a "Brag Sheet" for them to refer to when writing your letter.
 This is a way for them to fill in any gaps in their knowledge about you, and a way for those senior year teachers to have something to say about a student they may have just met.
 If you've been keeping your activities resume or website up to date, this would serve the same purpose as a brag sheet.
-However, I am always worried that a teacher who wants a brag sheet will end up just rewriting it in letter format.
-As we know from the essay, rewriting information found elsewhere on the transcript is a waste of valuable time and application space.
 Better to write a personal letter or email to the teacher, thanking them for agreeing to recommend you, and reminding them of one or two things you have identified as important for the admissions committee to hear.
 Demonstrated leadership and academic achievement are almost always good topics.
 Have you distinguished yourself in classroom discussion?
-Has this teacher singled you out for praise for a project, paper or other accomplishment, or invited you to do something special (choir solo, band section leader, art show, teaching Spanish to preschoolers)?
+Has this teacher singled you out for praise for a project, paper or other accomplishment, or invited you to do something special (join an academic team, take a more advanced class, teach Spanish to preschoolers)?
 Mention that in your request letter.
 (If not, you might consider whether this is the right teacher to ask for a recommendation.)
 Here's a sample of what the recommendation request might look like:

-A Note About Naviance and the Common Application:
+A Note About Naviance and other online applications:

 5) Follow up with a thank-you note